Spotlight: Program Series with Steve Rogak

 Moving beyond professional silos

-By Steve Rogak, Co-director of UBC’s Master of Engineering Leadership in High Performance Buildings
+By Steve Rogak, Program Co-Director of UBC’s Master of Engineering Leadership in High Performance Buildings

 Think of the building industry as a large ship that needs kilometres to stop – and irreversible climate change is a kilometre away on the horizon.

 The choices we make when retrofitting and designing buildings are long-term decisions locked into concrete and steel for at least 50 years.
 Those choices need to be made carefully.